Muhamed-Hamid/EKS-with-Terraform/README.md

 # EKS-with-Terraform
 Deploy EKS cluster with Terraform IaC

-most of assistance from Terraform documents.
+most assistance from Terraform documents.

+You need to customize vars.tf based on your data.